greydoubt/s_lime/README.md

          ============#   how to install a real operating system    #============

-Firstly one must ... download the fucking file set:
+Firstly, download a fucking file set from the internet or buy one for ten cents on the corner of van thrake the way god intended:

 File Sets